 - Thin Layers: Has delicate, multi-layered bark that's easy to grind.

-- Less Coumarin: Lower levels of coumarin (a natural compound found in some cinnamon types).
+- Lower Coumarin: Contains much lower levels of coumarin (a natural compound that can be harmful in large quantities).

 Let's break this down with a quick comparison table so you can easily see how these two spices stack up.